Metawisdom of the Crowd: Experimental Evidence of Crowd Accuracy Through Diverse Choices of Decision Aids: Introduction

-In this work, the microfoundations are taken as a given\footnote{For some exceptions, see \cite{mellers_psychological_2014,economo_social_2016,bennett_making_2018,keck_enhancing_2020,da_harnessing_2020}.}; individual accuracy and predictive diversity are a direct consequence of the collection of actors assembled.
-Adding more or weighting group decision more toward subject matter experts should increase average group accuracy \citep{lee_inferring_2012,mannes_wisdom_2014,budescu_identifying_2015} and adding individuals with diverse experiences and aptitudes---generally labeled cognitive diversity---should increase predictive diversity \citep{page_difference_2007,davis-stober_composition_2015} \footnote{Cognitive diversity might be associated with demographic diversity but need not be \citep{de_oliveira_demographically_2018}.}.
-We argue however that modern technologies for addressing our innate tendency to search for information and interpretive frames will improve individual accuracy but also presents a threat to the predictive diversity of crowds.
+Social influence undermines group accuracy in many circumstances \citep{lorenz_how_2011, lorenz_majoritarian_2015, frey_social_2021}, but also can improve accuracy when it occurs in decentralized networks \citep{jonsson_kind_2015,becker_network_2017} when participants adapt their ego network as they receive information \citep{almaatouq_adaptive_2020}, or when a larger group is partitioned into smaller subgroups \citep{navajas_aggregated_2018}.
+Additionally, different task types or voting procedures reveal the same sensitivity \citep{minson_contingent_2018,prelec_solution_2017,marshall_quorums_2019,becker_crowd_2021}.
+Also, markets can sometimes accurately predict outcomes \citep{wolfers_prediction_2004,servan-schreiber_prediction_2012,cowgill_corporate_2015,peeters_testing_2018}, but are also susceptible to extreme inaccuracy when information is sparse \citep[ch.
+4]{sunstein_infotopia_2006} or uncertainty is high \citep{rulke_herding_2016}.
+In the current study, we accept that crowds will reflect many of these external aspects based on environmental and social factors\footnote{For some exceptions, see \cite{mellers_psychological_2014,economo_social_2016,bennett_making_2018,keck_enhancing_2020,da_harnessing_2020}.}, and we also acknowledge that individual accuracy and predictive diversity are a direct consequence of the collection of actors assembled.
+Increasing the weight given to the inputs of experts should increase average group accuracy \citep{lee_inferring_2012,mannes_wisdom_2014,budescu_identifying_2015} and adding individuals with diverse experiences and aptitudes---generally labeled cognitive diversity---should increase predictive diversity \citep{page_difference_2007,davis-stober_composition_2015} \footnote{Cognitive diversity might be associated with demographic diversity but need not be \citep{de_oliveira_demographically_2018}.}.